haampie/the-brain-game/README.md

-# The Brain game
+# The Brain game simulator

-Cooperative card game with 36 cards.
+Cooperative card game wiith 36 cards by Peter Jürgensen.
 Every player gets 5 cards from the pile.
 Each card has a color, type and action.
-In a player's turn, a card has to be played on the table, and it's action has to be performed:
+In a player's turn, a card has to be played on the table, and it's action has to be
+performed:

 - give card from hand to other player;
 - take pile from table back in hand (if it doesn't contain a take card itself);
 - cover pile on table;